Six Lab Tests You Need (& How to Order Without a Doctor)

 You probably know by now that I’m a huge proponent of taking control of our own health care by being our own best advocates and managers of our bodies and treatments.
 Some of the ways we can do this include getting educated about our symptoms and current issues, learning what holistic and conventional options are available, and finding healthcare providers who act as equal partners.

-Online Lab Testing is Available Now
+Online Lab Testing

 One important healthcare innovation that can help is in the form of lab tests you can order online and take at home, without the need for a doctor’s order.
 You now have the opportunity to order your own lab tests, take them in the comfort of your own home, and have the results phoned into you a few days later.
 How amazing is that?!